Photon ring autocorrelations from gravitational fluctuations around a black hole: Imprints of gravitational fluctuations on black hole images

 \subsection{Redshift fluctuations}

 The redshift of a photon from emission region to the detectors is defined with

-where the $u_{\mu}$ is 4-velocity of reference observers, the $p^{\mu}$ is 4-momentum of light, and the subscripts denote the events of detectors and emission sources, respectively.
-Based on Eq.~(\ref{20}) and expanding the 4-velocities $u^{\mu}$ and 4-momentum $p_{\mu}$ in the form of
+where the $u_{\mu}$ is 4-velocity of a reference observer, the $p^{\mu}$ is 4-momentum of light, and the subscripts `obs' and `emt' denote the events of detectors and emission sources, respectively.
+Employing Eq.~(\ref{20}) and expanding the 4-velocity $u^{\mu}$ and 4-momentum $p_{\mu}$ in the form of

 we obtain redshift fluctuations, namely